First Community Financial Group, Inc. Blog |

 What types of trailer hitches are there?Trailer hitches generally come in three basic styles: receiver, fifth-wheel and gooseneck.
 It's said that receiver hitches are the most common, and they're broken up into five classes.
 What are the classes of trailer hitches?Some experts in the field explain the five classes as follows:

 Will my car insurance cover my trailer?
 There is no one-size-fits-all answer to that question.
 If you want to make sure you are financially protecting your vehicle, trailer and belongings, it may be best to speak with a licensed agent who knows the ins and outs of insurance.
 And if you don't know where to look to find reputable agents, consider searching through our agent locator tool.
 This tool gives you the option to enter your ZIP Code and find insurance agents near you.
 And the best thing is, if you have other toys that you tow like a boat, motorcycle or even an ATV, they can help you find coverage for those too!
 Content courtesy of Foremost Insurance Company.
+You probably don't want to go camping in a camper infested with mice.

 They can cause all kinds of trouble, including damaging your furniture or belongings, chewing wires or even getting into your food!
 Not to mention, they can carry parasites and diseases too.
 But how you do keep them out?
 This article will provide some suggestions.
 How to mouse proof a camper.
 Before trying to mouse proof your camper, it's important to know how they get in in the first place.
 Here are a few places a mouse could squeeze through to nest in your RV: